geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 **Chenyu** [01:02:16]
 Yeah.
-Ptx renderer so I think the consensus is the bounty is to save the like obviously can be removed lines the ones that was kept because the process replaced things like that
+PTX renderer so I think the consensus is the bounty is to save the like obviously can be removed lines the ones that was kept because the process replaced things like that

 **Geohot** [01:02:37]
 yeah yeah i think i think there's definitely there's definitely 20 obvious lines to remove there's 13 lines doing define_acc which should just be the same thing as const